toowaki/yFlowGen/README.md

 ## Example : For DOT + SVG files
 Execute the following command at the windows command prompt.
 In the example, specify sample.c as the source file.
+In the case of DOT+SVG files, automatic alignment is also performed by the function of Graphviz.
 ```
 yFlowGen.exe -f sample.c -format dot
 ```